backdrop-contrib/ticker_tape/README.md

 Install this module using the official Backdrop CMS instructions at https://docs.backdropcms.org/documentation/extend-with-modules

 ## Documentation:
+Create a new View with a Block.

+Select the "Horizontal Ticker Tape" Format

+Configure the Settings for the Horizontal Ticker Tape
+ - CSS Padding between items.
+ - CSS Padding between fields.
+ - CSS Height of the wrapper.
+ - Duration in seconds.

+Add fields

+Under "Block Settings"
+Add a block name under "Block admin label"

+Save View

+Configure layout and add the Views Block.

 ## TODO - Add documentation
 Additional documentation is located in the Wiki: https://github.com/backdrop-contrib/ticker_tape/wiki